Synonymus and homonymus of "Malvasía" cultivars (Vitis vinifera L.) existing in Spain

 "Malvasia" is a common name for different grape cultivars that have long been grown in Spain.
 In many cases, these cultivars are noted as being aromatic, sweet, and similar to Muscat in flavour.
 However, not all grapes that share this name exhibit these characteristics.
 This study compares the Malvasia cultivars in the Spanish Denominations of Origin with those grape cultivars grown in the grapevine collection of El Encín (Alcalá de Henares, Spain) using morphological, isoenzymatic, and microsatellite analysis as well as a large bibliographic search of the studied cultivars.
 Despite their Malvasia denomination, some cultivars have been identified as synonyms of "Macabeo", "Alarije", "Doña Blanca,", "Chasselas", or "Planta Nova", all included on the official Spanish list of commercial grape cultivars.
 "Malvasía de Sitges" and "Malvasía de Lanzarote" have the characteristic flavour of Malvasia grapes and no synonyms were found among the cultivars grown in Spain, whereas "Malvasía Rosada" resulted from a colour mutation in "Malvasía de Sies".Downloads

 © CSIC.
-Manuscripts published in both the printed and online versions of this Journal are the property of Consejo Superior de Investigaciones Científicas, and quoting this source is a requirement for any partial or full reproduction.
+Manuscripts published in both the print and online versions of this journal are the property of the Consejo Superior de Investigaciones Científicas, and quoting this source is a requirement for any partial or full reproduction.

-All contents of this electronic edition, except where otherwise noted, are distributed under a “Creative Commons Attribution 4.0 International” (CC BY 4.0) License.
-You may read here the basic information and the legal text of the license.
-The indication of the CC BY 4.0 License must be expressly stated in this way when necessary.
+All contents of this electronic edition, except where otherwise noted, are distributed under a Creative Commons Attribution 4.0 International (CC BY 4.0) licence.
+You may read here the basic information and the legal text of the licence.
+The indication of the CC BY 4.0 licence must be expressly stated in this way when necessary.

-Self-archiving in repositories, personal webpages or similar, of any version other than the published by the Editor, is not allowed.
+Self-archiving in repositories, personal webpages or similar, of any version other than the final version of the work produced by the publisher, is not allowed.